 Johnny marveled that — no matter where he might be listening from — “The Wolfman is everywhere!”
 Johnny was 19 years old when, in 1970, he began his radio career at KLCC.
 (You can do the math — he comes by his bald head and white whiskers honestly.)
 He also served as Program Director and on-air personality at a half-dozen Eugene area radio stations, before assuming the Program Director position at KRVM in 1980.

 When Johnny came to KRVM, the station was on the air only six days a week, for as little as eight hours a day, and only during the school year.
 Johnny is most proud of his success in developing KRVM’s volunteer recruitment and training program, and in guiding the station’s expansion to full-time operation.

 Johnny earned a degree in Telecommunications and Film at UO.
 In 1993, he left his position as KRVM Program Director to pursue a Master’s Degree at OSU, with the goal of becoming a full-time classroom teacher.
-Since 1998, he has been teaching in the Marcola School District at Marcola Elementary School and Mohawk High School.
+He retired after a twenty-year teaching career in the Marcola School District.

 In addition to remaining very active at KRVM, Johnny enjoys being a member of the Rainy Day Blues Society.
 He’s much in demand as an MC for special events.
 He and his wife Candy never miss a chance to hear any of their favorite “oldies” artists in concert, and he regularly shares his interviews with these artists on his KRVM shows.